tautcony/ISTA-Patcher/README.md

 ## Usage

 > [!IMPORTANT]
-> ISTA-Patcher will back up the original files to the `@ista-backup` folder, but it is still recommended to back up the `ISTA\TesterGUI` & `ISTA\PSdZ` folders before patching.
+> ISTA-Patcher will back up the original files to the `@ista-backup` folder.
+However, it is recommended to manually back up the `ISTA\TesterGUI` & `ISTA\PSdZ` folders before patching.

 > [!NOTE]
-> *nix users may need the following steps to get the ISTA-Patcher work.
+> *nix users may need the following steps to get ISTA-Patcher working:
 > ```shell
 > unzip ISTA-Patcher-*-Release.zip
 > cd ISTA-Patcher-*-Release